Exploring Unique Interior Design with Architectural Details

 Windows are more than just portals for light and air; they are architectural features that can dramatically impact a room.
 Unique window shapes, from elegant arched windows to expansive floor-to-ceiling panes, become focal points, framing views and shaping how natural light enters a space.
 Bay windows add architectural interest inside and out, creating cozy nooks and offering panoramic perspectives.

-Even the intricate details of window design, like divided lights or the rich colors of stained glass, contribute to a home’s unique charm, and indeed, mental sensations in the space.
-Similarly, integrating multifunctional windows, like those in glass-paneled barn doors, can create a similar sense of visual intrigue throughout the home.
+Even the intricate details of window design, like divided lights or the rich colors of stained glass, contribute to a home's unique charm.
+Similarly, integrating glass-paneled elements in a barn door installation — we carry stainless steel glass door hardware for clear panels 3/8 to 1/2" thick — creates a similar sense of light and visual connection between spaces.

 How to treat your walls for simple architectural details